 - There are some elevation climbs, but nothing overly strenuous.

-- Walking sticks are provided at the visitor center.
+- When we visited, walking sticks were provided at the visitor center.

-- Mosquito repellant is provided at the visitor center.
+- When we visited, mosquito repellant was provided at the visitor center.

 - There are several water stations for you to refill your own water bottles.

-- Sunscreen and a hat are useful.
-Just in case, you might also want to bring a light, rain jacket.
+- Sunscreen and a hat are advised.
+Just in case of a passing rain shower, you might want to bring a light, rain jacket.

 - Check the Limahuli website for updates and further information.